What is Iso Propanol?

 Isopropanol is a common sterilising agent with antibacterial properties which is used in many cleaning applications including hand wipes, disinfectants, hand sanitisers and spray-in-air or ultrasonic products.
 It also has effective uses in hospitals and medical centres including eliminating skin pathogens.

 Solutions of Isopropanol of around 70% are the most effective at disinfection and sterilisation (with a 10 – 40% solution of purified water).
-This is because when concentrations of alcohol drop below 50%, its sterilising properties decrease at a considerable rate and when this percentage rises say to 90%, these properties do not increase.
+This is because when concentrations of alcohol drop below 50%, its sterilising properties decrease at a considerable rate and consequently when this percentage rises to 90%, these properties sustain their disinfection rates.

 Isopropanol and propyl alcohol (1-propanol) are structural isomers of each other and have similar molecules, the difference being their -OH is attached at a different location.
 It is miscible in water (infinitely), ether, chloroform, acetone and alcohol and chloroform and insoluble in salt solutions.